aladdine/commercializing-innovation-notes/book/chapter1.md

 - We can improve the odds of success by devising a process.

-- Ideas can come from a myriad of places: invention, acquisitions, licensing, etc.
+- Ideas can come from a myriad of places (e.g. invention, acquisitions, licensing, etc).